 Erica has been in the arts for over 25 years.
 After attending The University of North Carolina School of the Arts for Modern Dance, she performed professionally in New York for Gina Gibney Dance.
 During that time, she also formed her own company, Esio Trot.
 Esio Trot's most prominent performances at Vermont’s SolarFest planted the seeds for Erica’s passion for environmental justice.
 Subsequently, she worked as an Office Manager for an international adoption agency while teaching ballet and modern dance part-time.
 Erica became the Artistic Director of The Dancer’s Edge in East Lyme, Connecticut in 2003, and remained in that position for 12 years.
 She received many awards for her choreography, both regionally and nationally, during her time at The Dancer's Edge.
 After moving from Connecticut to New Jersey in 2015, Erica returned to school and earned her degree in Arts Management from The University of Massachusetts, Amherst.
 Erica concentrated on cultural equity, arts advocacy and policy along with creating environmentally sustainable arts organizations.

-Serving as the Operations Manager for The National Consortium for Creative Placemaking, Erica concentrates on office management, customer service, and registrations to events.
+Serving as Managing Director for The National Consortium for Creative Placemaking, Erica concentrates on office management, customer service, and registrations to events.
 She joins the team at NCCP with an excitement to help bring the field of creative placemaking to the forefront of community development.

 Magdalena Mysliwiec is currently a student in the city and regional masters program at the Edward J. Bloustein School for Planning and Public School at Rutgers University.
 She received her undergraduate degree in international studies with a minor in business administration from the University of Richmond in Virginia, where she realized the potential a city has to develop via urban planning and the arts.
 Before returning to her home state of New Jersey, she spent time in Chapel Hill, NC, as the senior program associate at a small educational and research non-profit working with the military.